abhivir-42/marketing-app-ad-gen/backend/script_generation/src/home/azureuser/marketing-app-ad-gen/backend/script_generation/radio_script.md

 [
-  ("Introducing the new TEST PRODUCT... designed for YOU.", "Tone: Confident, moderate pacing, slight emphasis on 'NEW' and 'YOU'."),
-  ("Experience GREAT features that will TRANSFORM your daily routine.", "Tone: Engaging, slow and clear on 'GREAT' and 'TRANSFORM'."), ("It's TIME to elevate your lifestyle... with innovative solutions.", "Tone: Enthusiastic, slightly faster pacing for 'TIME', and slower for 'innovative solutions'."), ("Don't MISS out on what everyone is talking about!", "Tone: Urgent, quickening pace to generate excitement and emphasize 'MISS'."),
-  ("Try TEST PRODUCT today... and see the CHANGE for yourself!", "Tone: Inviting, warm, with a slight raise in pitch on 'CHANGE' and 'yourself'.")
+  ("Introducing the TEST PRODUCT... a game changer in its class.", "Professional tone; slightly slow for emphasis on 'game changer' and use a pause after 'class'."), ("Discover its GREAT FEATURES... that redefine your experience.", "Professional tone; slight emphasis on 'GREAT FEATURES' with a pause, then resume a steady rhythm."), ("It's FAST, EASY, and RELIABLE.", "Clear and upbeat tone; emphasize 'FAST', 'EASY', and 'RELIABLE' with slight pauses in between each word."), ("Join the TEST AUDIENCE... leading the way to a better tomorrow.", "Slightly inspirational tone; pause after 'AUDIENCE' for impact."), ("Order now, and elevate your experience... with the TEST PRODUCT!", "Encouraging tone; emphasize 'Order now' and 'elevate your experience' with a strong finish on 'TEST PRODUCT' followed by a slight pause.")
 ]